 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

 If you agree to take a different flight from the airline, you can still receive compensation.
-The most important thing is your arrival time at your destination.
+The key factor is your arrival time at your destination.

 - The time difference between the scheduled and actual arrival